naninovel/docs/docs/guide/getting-started.md

 Enter play mode and start a new game to see the result.

-::: note
+::: info NOTE
 All the available built-in script commands, supported parameters and usage examples are listed in the [API reference](/api/).
-It's also possible to add custom commands; see [the guide](/guide/custom-commands.md) for more information.
+It's also possible to add custom commands; see [the guide](/guide/custom-commands) for more information.
 :::

 In case "NEW GAME" button of the title menu is not active, make sure `Start Game Script` property in the script configuration (`Naninovel -> Configuration -> Scripts`) is equal to the name of the created script.
-The property is populated automatically when creating the first script via create asset menu, but this may not work if you copy some existing script to the project.

 ![](https://i.gyazo.com/47e34c913994a5b3e88d8f30d5127b7b.png)

 ## Add Character

 Characters in Naninovel can be based on regular and diced sprites, animated Live2D or Spine models and 3D meshes; you can add your own implementations as well.
 For the purpose of this tutorial, we’ll use a sprite implementation.

 Each character is represented by ID and a set of appearances.
-To add a character, use character manager GUI accessible via `Naninovel -> Resources -> Characters` menu, add a new character actor record specifying its ID, then double click the record (or press button at the and of the record) and add all the appearance sprites to the `Resources` list.
+To add a character, use character manager GUI accessible via `Naninovel -> Resources -> Characters` menu, add a new character actor record specifying its ID, then double-click the record (or press button at the and of the record) and add all the appearance sprites to the `Resources` list.
 Just like with naninovel scripts, you can drag-drop multiple assets and folders to the list.

 ![Add Character](https://i.gyazo.com/0c1e81ea1a20165c1bf88854df177b7f.png)